 Chicken also provides one of the best dietary sources of creatine.
 This “white meat” is affordable, nutritious, and it offers a wide range of nutrients for very few calories.

 We use olive oil to cook our chicken in this recipe in place of vegetable oil.
 Olive oil is recognized as one of the healthiest edible oils since it contains fewer saturated fats.
 It’s also a good source of antioxidants.

 Nitrates are common among smoked meats.
-Be sure your ham does not include these either as they have been linked to cancer.
+Be sure your ham does not include these either as they have been linked to cancer (4).

 Most cordon bleu recipes require you to dip your chicken in breadcrumbs before frying.
-But traditional breadcrumbs are highly inflammatory and contain too many carbs to be eaten on a low-carb diet.
+But traditional breadcrumbs are highly inflammatory in many people and contain too many carbs to be eaten on a low-carb diet.

 Our recipe calls for almond flour instead, which is low in carbs and high in fat and fiber.
 We recommend keeping almond flour on hand for all of your low-carb frying needs!